 As to reasons not to hike in Crocs, a big one is that some people need much more support than they feel they can get from a pair of shoes like Crocs.
 Additionally, if you are hiking in colder weather your feet and toes are exposed much more than you would be with a hiking shoe.

-So there are some things to think about when deciding if Crocs are the right hiking shoe for you, but ultimately it comes down to personal preference.
+So there are some things to consider when deciding if Crocs are the right hiking shoe for you, but ultimately it comes down to personal preference.

 Advantages Of Hiking In Crocs

-There are some real reasons why hiking in Crocs makes sense which we can outline below as they may influence your decision.
+There are some fundamental reasons why hiking in Crocs makes sense, which we can outline below as they may influence your decision.

 Crocs Are Ultralight

-Every ounce counts when you are hiking for miles each day, and Crocs can help you to save some serious weight.
+Every ounce counts when hiking for miles daily, and Crocs can help you save some serious weight.

 Crocs Are Durable

-Another big advantage of Crocs is that they are extremely durable and can last for a long time on a thru-hike with proper care.
+Another significant advantage of Crocs is that they are incredibly durable and can last long on a thru-hike with proper care.